telerik/blazor-docs/knowledge-base/pickers-readonly-hidden-input.md

 ## Description

+This how-to article answers the following questions:

-How to disable direct typing in the DatePicker and TimePicker components?
-I want to restrict user to use only the Calendar and TimeView popups.
+* How to disable direct typing in the DatePicker and TimePicker components?
+I want to restrict users to use only the Calendar and TimeView popups.

 How to force users to pick date and time only from the component popups?